amybecker15/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 4, 2020
+#####

+**Today's Progress**: Took notes on CodeHS Units 5 and 6 - Arrays and Writing Classes; Figured out how to branch using GitHub.

+**Thoughts:** I am starting to get many ideas on how to implement these tools, trying to organize my thoughts and the resources available.
+I have ideas of what I want to do, but realize it will take some time to find the right resources or products to use.
+Also not sure who hosts html that you create if that is a service or if you just create it somewhere and share a link?
+I will research that tomorrow.

+**Link to work:** Handwritten notes and this Github page.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)